User Generated Content

 Source: Instagram

-Of course, make sure that you have the rights to the UGC you repurpose into ads.
+Again, make sure that you have the rights to the UGC you repurpose into ads.
 Asking for explicit permission from creators is ideal for UGC ads simply for the sake of transparency.

 Platforms like Instagram and TikTok also have platform-specific features that allow you to turn creator posts into sponsored content.
-That said, creating ads out of “owned” UGC gives you greater creative freedom, not to mention flexibility with your budget and how long you run your campaigns.
+That said, creating ads out of owned UGC gives you greater creative freedom, not to mention flexibility with your budget and how long you run your campaigns.

 Incorporate UGC into Your Marketing Emails